pudly/schmopera-hugo/content/articles/moving-on-up-milan-milisavljevi-is-mets-new-principal-viola.md

 ---
-title: "Moving on up: Milan Milisavljević is MET's new Principal Viola"
+title: "Moving on up: Milan Milisavljević is MET&#039;s new Principal Viola"
 ---

 ## What can you tell us about the psychology of playing a blind audition?